How Slots Work

 Classic Slots

-Classic SlotsClassic slots are sub-genre of slots which try to emulate the look and feel of old-school fruit machines.
+Classic SlotsClassic slots are a sub-genre of slots that try to emulate the look and feel of old-school fruit machines.
 They feature 3 reels and usually come with up to 3 paylines, though this is not set in stone.
 The gameplay is rather simple, making them perfect for players new to the world of slots.
-As such, there is not much to classic titles and you spin the reels.
+As such, there is not much to classic titles beyond spinning the reels.

-The symbols are usually in the style of the old machines, with cherries, sevens, jokers and diamonds adorning the reels.
-Some games do include Wild symbols in the mix, allowing you to easily form winning combinations.
-All in all, there is not much to say about these games since they rarely come with bonus rounds, free spins or other such features.
-They are rather basic and you can easily get the hang of them after a few minutes.
-Though, if you do not like the classic format, odds are that you will become bored with them pretty quickly.
+The symbols are usually in the style of the old machines, with cherries, sevens, jokers, and diamonds adorning the reels.
+Some games do include Wild symbols in the mix, allowing you to form winning combinations more easily.
+All in all, there is not much to say about these games since they rarely come with bonus rounds, free spins, or other such features.
+They are rather basic, and you can easily get the hang of them after a few minutes.
+If you do not like the classic format, odds are that you will become bored with them quickly.

 Video Slots

-Progressive SlotsThe video slots sub-genre is the most common type of slots that you will find in the modern-day gambling industry.
-These are much more complex than the classic slots of days gone by and offer a more exciting and unpredictable casino experience.
-Whereas classic slots offer mostly the base gameplay loop, video slots have a tendency to pack more features altogether.
-You will likely find free spins rounds, bonus mini-games, more symbols – both basic and special – and much more paylines in the average video slot title as opposed to any classic game.
+Progressive SlotsThe video slots sub-genre is the most common type of slot that you will find in the modern gambling industry.
+These games are much more complex than the classic slots of days gone by and offer a more exciting and unpredictable casino experience.
+Whereas classic slots offer mostly the base gameplay loop, video slots tend to pack more features.

-Moreover, video slots also go much deeper into specific themes and aesthetics than classic ones do.
-Whereas traditional titles mostly feature a single picture and a few basic symbols in the same vein to form a theme, video slots go out of their way to make the aesthetic be felt.
-This includes more emphasis on the symbol art, the background music, the bonus features and more.
+Moreover, video slots go much deeper into specific themes and aesthetics than classic ones do.
+Whereas traditional titles mostly feature a single picture and a few basic symbols in the same vein to form a theme, video slots go out of their way to immerse you in the aesthetic.
+This includes more emphasis on the symbol art, the background music, the bonus features, and more.

 Progressive Slots

 For one, the jackpot is pooled from all casinos that feature the game, instead of each website having its own unique pool.
 A small percentage of each bet made on the game across all online casinos that offer it is added to the jackpot.
 As you can imagine, this can cause the jackpot to rise to incredible values, especially on more popular titles.
-Seven-figure sums are not uncommon and some go even higher.
-At the moment of writing, Microgaming’s Mega Moolah title has just amassed over $18 million and currently rising.
+Seven-figure sums are not uncommon, and some go even higher.
+At the moment of writing, Microgaming’s Mega Moolah title has amassed over $18 million and is still rising.

 House Edge and RTP

-Return to playerAnother important factor in playing slots – and any other casino game for that matter – is the house edge and the return-to-player percentage.
-These are vital for you to understand how fair a game really is and whether is it worth playing in the long run.
+Return to playerAnother important factor in playing slots, and any other casino game for that matter, is the house edge and the return-to-player percentage.
+These are vital for understanding how fair a game really is and whether it is worth playing in the long run.
 When we say house edge, we refer to the statistical advantage that the casino has over its players.
-It is what makes a gambling operation worth it and it is the primary way to generate revenue.
+It is what makes a gambling operation viable, and it is the primary source of revenue.
 The house edge is the total amount of money that the casino gets to keep as profits in the long run.

 In most games, it is a few percent of the total turnover.
 For example, in a game with a house edge of 5%, the casino will pay out 95% of all money that enters the slot as winnings.
 This hypothetical 95% is the return-to-player percentage.
 The other 5% will be kept as profit for the house, hence the term house edge.
-The house edge is realized as the statistical difference between the payout ratios for a winning outcome and the probability of you receiving that outcome.
-Imagine the following situation, an outcome has odds of 1 in 100 to happen, while the payout for you getting that outcome is 95:1.
-That difference constitutes the house edge and it is the metric by which we judge the fairness of a given game.
-Granted, no game with a house edge is ‘fair’, strictly speaking, but the closer we get to equilibrium, the more worthwhile it is for players and the higher the house edge, the more we should avoid it.
+The house edge is realized as the statistical difference between the payout ratios for a winning outcome and the probability that you will receive that outcome.
+Imagine the following situation: an outcome has odds of 1 in 100 to happen, while the payout for you getting that outcome is 95:1.
+That difference constitutes the house edge, and it is the metric by which we judge the fairness of a given game.
+Granted, no game with a house edge is ‘fair,’ strictly speaking, but the closer we get to equilibrium, the more worthwhile it is for players, and the higher the house edge, the more we should avoid it.

 Ask a Question.
 Get an Answer.